Carbon capture and storage: Terminology

 The Intergovernmental Panel on Climate Change (IPCC) defines CCS as:"A process in which a relatively pure stream of carbon dioxide (CO_{2}) from industrial and energy-related sources is separated (captured), conditioned, compressed and transported to a storage location for long-term isolation from the atmosphere."The terms carbon capture and storage (CCS) and carbon capture, utilization, and storage (CCUS) are closely related and often used interchangeably.
 Both terms have been used predominantly to refer to enhanced oil recovery (EOR) a process in which captured CO_{2} is injected into partially depleted oil reservoirs in order to extract more oil.
 EOR is both "utilization" and "storage", as the CO_{2} left underground is intended to be trapped indefinitely.
-Prior to 2013, the process was primarily called CCS.
+Before 2013, the process was primarily called CCS.
 In 2013 the term CCUS was introduced to highlight its potential economic benefit, and this term subsequently gained popularity.

 Around 1% of captured CO_{2} is used as a feedstock for making products such as fertilizer, fuels, and plastics.
 These uses are forms of carbon capture and utilization.
 In some cases, the product durably stores the carbon from the CO_{2} and thus is also considered to be a form of CCS.
-To qualify as CCS, carbon storage must be long-term, therefore utilization of CO_{2} to produce fertilizer, fuel, or chemicals is not CCS because these products release CO_{2} when burned or consumed.
+To qualify as CCS, carbon storage must be long-term, therefore using CO_{2} to produce fertilizer, fuel, or chemicals is not CCS because these products release CO_{2} when burned or consumed.

 Some sources use the term CCS, CCU, or CCUS more broadly, encompassing methods such as direct air capture or tree-planting which remove CO_{2} from the air.
 In this article, the term CCS is used according to the IPCC's definition, which requires CO_{2} to be captured from point-sources such as a natural gas processing plant.

+DOCCS means Direct Ocean Carbon Capture and Storage.